akto-api-security/tests-library/remediation/ERROR_BASED_SQLI_XSS.md

 header("Content-Security-Policy: default-src 'self';");
 ```
 Please note, CSP is an advanced technique with a high level of complexity.
 It requires detailed understanding of a system for proper implementation.

----

-Remember to keep your systems and libraries updated to protect against any known vulnerabilities which were patched.